 So, how exactly does an RGB LED generate these color combinations?
 It’s as simple as adjusting the brightness of each LED.
 If you want the color purple, for example, increase the brightness of the red and blue LEDs while decreasing the brightness of the green LED.
 Similarly, if you want the color yellow, turn down the blue LED and increase the red and green ones.
 This process is illustrated by the color wheel:

 The same is true for an RGB LED light strip.
-An RGB LED controller can be used to control the brightness and colour of each strip.
+An RGB LED controller can be used to control the brightness and color of each strip.
 More on that in the following section.

 RGB LED light strips can also be used to generate white light.
 To make white light, simply turn on all three colored LEDs at full power.
 However, the white light produced in this manner may have a slight tint or hue.

-RGB LED light strips can produce a variety of colours, but they have some limitations.
-They cannot, for example, create the colours brown or light pink.
+RGB LED light strips can produce a variety of colors, but they have some limitations.
+They cannot, for example, create the colors brown or light pink.